akashgite97/React-Table/README.md

-#This Project uses:
+# This Project uses

-useGroupBy to enable header groups useFilters for per-column filters.
-Note that filters are displayed in a separate filter dropdown rather than being embedded in each column header. useSortBy for column sorting usePagination for pagination useRowSelect for row selection
+- useGroupBy to enable header groups
+- useFilters for per-column filters.
+Note that filters are displayed in a separate filter dropdown rather than being embedded in each column header.
+- useSortBy for column sorting
+- usePagination for pagination
+- useRowSelect for row selection